General English

 Each assessment task will be given an outcome of either Satisfactory (S) or Not Satisfactory (NS).
 Students must complete all tasks for a unit satisfactorily to achieve an overall outcome of Competent (C) for the unit.
 If one or more of the tasks are assessed as Not Satisfactory, they will be given an outcome for the unit of Not Yet Competent (NYC).

 The student can have a total of 3 attempts to complete each task and achieve a ‘Satisfactory’ outcome (noting that the third attempt is chargeable as per the fees and refunds policy).
-If, after the third attempt, the student is still assessed as Not Satisfactory for a task, they will need to re-enrol in the unit.
+If, after the third attempt, the student is still assessed as Not Satisfactory for a task, they will need to re-enrol for the test.

 Students can make an appeal against any assessment decision by following the Complaints and Appeals Policy outlined in the Student Handbook.